-Our Master of Science degree can be taken in a number of specialisations: Public Health Nutrition, Food Science, Greenhouse Horticulture or Agriculture.
-This program builds on your professional experience and/or prior qualifications to develop advanced expertise and critical understanding in science and in these disciplines.
+Our Master of Science degree can be taken in a number of majors: Public Health Nutrition, Food Science, Greenhouse Horticulture, Agriculture, or Sustainable Water Futures.
+This program builds on your professional experience and/or prior degrees to develop advanced expertise and critical understanding in science and in these disciplines.

 Advance your curiosity for science